 Evidence also administers the towing contract.
 Vehicles are towed and impounded for violations such as Driving While under Suspension, Driving While Barred, Operating While Intoxicated, Drugs/Drug Paraphernalia, Firearms, and Hit & Run.
 Vehicles may also be towed at the owner’s request, such as from an accident scene.

 The four employees that work in Evidence are all Evidence Technicians.
-The Evidence Technicians determine if a civil impound fee is required on towed vehicles.
-For a vehicle to be returned to its owner, the owner will typically call, sign for the vehicle, pay the City Treasurer any fees, and then pay the towing company for the return of the vehicle.
+For a vehicle to be returned to its owner, the owner will typically call, sign for the vehicle, and then pay the towing company for any expenses/fees to return the vehicle.

-After a period of time and proper notifications, vehicles are disposed if they are not claimed.
+Vehicles that remain unclaimed after a period of time and after proper notifications are disposed of pursuant to Iowa State Code.
 The towing company may hold an auction for the abandoned vehicles.
-The last auction was approximately two years ago.

 Another important role of staff is to make copies of video evidence for the Linn County Attorney’s Office or private attorneys upon request.